rohithbaggu56-dot/Sysmon-attack-investigation-lab/README.md

 ### 📚 Learning Resource
-Practiced based on TCM Security's Sysmon tutorial.All investigation, documentation and analysis is my own independent work.
+Practiced based on TCM Security's Sysmon tutorial.
+All investigation, documentation and analysis is my own independent work.

 ---